sofshant/ardalan/README.md

 If you need any help or have any questions feel free to email me at me@sofshant.club or at my discord Sofshant#0001

-Credits to the youtube tutorial by lucas, stackoverflow and gtskill
+Credits to the youtube tutorial by lucas, stack overflow and gtskill